Shopify/polaris/src/components/Button/README.md

 }
 ```

-### Button with disclosure
+### Plain disclosure button

 <!-- example-for: web -->

-Use to denote something that can be progressively disclosed to the user on click.
+Use to indicate that more content can be disclosed on click, like text in a collapsible.

 ```jsx
 function DisclosureButtion() {